 Bladder cancer develops in one of the four layers of the bladder, the organ that stores urine before it passes out of the body.
 About 80,000 new cases of bladder cancer are diagnosed in the United States each year, and it is the fourth most common cancer diagnosed in men.

 UT Southwestern delivers comprehensive, state-of-the-art care to people with bladder cancer.
 Recent advances, such as enhanced intraoperative detection tools and outpatient use of blue light cystoscopy, allow us to identify hard-to-find recurrent cancers, while robotic surgical techniques and precision radiation therapy allow rapid recovery from therapeutic intervention.
 For patients with metastatic disease, new immunotherapies and chemotherapeutic regimens offer hope to patients with an incurable and lethal disease.

-Our researchers, including urologists Yair Lotan, M.D., Vitaly Margulis, M.D., Aditya Bagrodia, M.D., and Ganesh Raj, M.D., Ph.D., and Solomon Woldu, M.D. are working to develop biomarkers to detect bladder cancer earlier and biomarkers to predict response to different therapies, such as immunotherapy.
+Our researchers, including urologists Aditya Bagrodia, M.D., Yair Lotan, M.D., Vitaly Margulis, M.D., Ganesh Raj, M.D., Ph.D., and Solomon Woldu, M.D. are working to develop biomarkers to detect bladder cancer earlier and biomarkers to predict response to different therapies, such as immunotherapy.
 We are also working on novel therapies against invasive forms of bladder cancer.